IThinkThatsKirby/IThinkThatsKirby/README.md

 - 🤔 I’m looking for help with everything.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [EMAIL](mailto:gitblamekirby@ithinkthats.mozmail.com) or Discord: IThinkThatsKirby#1758
-- ⚡ Fun fact: I will be streaming my up-mountain battle to delete JavaScripts bloated corpse soon(TM).
+- ⚡ Fun fact: I will be streaming my up-mountain battles.
 Watch me SUFFER :D